Posted on 4 June 2025

 4- Review Automatically Calculated Totals

-Once inputs are entered, the template calculates:
+Once inputs are entered, the cost of goods sold Excel template calculates:

 - Total Inventory Cost: The Total cost of all produced units.